 of this family name include: Beheim, Behaime, Beheime, Beheims, Behaimm, Beham and others.

-During this early period, notable bearers of the name Behaim included Heinrich Beheim (died 1403), German stone mason and architect in Nuremberg; his main works are the Schöner Brunnen and the porch of the Frauenkirche; Martin (von) Behaim (1459-1507), German mariner, artist, cosmographer, astronomer, philosopher, geographer and explorer in service to...
-Another 79 words (6 lines of text) are included under the topic Early Behaim Notables in all our PDF Extended History products and printed products wherever possible.
+During this early period, notable bearers of the name Behaim included Heinrich Beheim (died 1403), German stone mason and architect in Nuremberg; his main works are the Schöner Brunnen and the porch of the Frauenkirche; Martin (von) Behaim (1459-1507), German mariner, artist, cosmographer, astronomer, philosopher, geographer and explorer in service to the King of Portugal; the knight Martin Behaim of the Schwarzbach line (d.1506), whom...
+Another 65 words (5 lines of text) are included under the topic Early Behaim Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Daniel Beham, who arrived in New Castle County, Delaware, in 1850.